-Born in the UK, Cheng moved to Hong Kong in 1991 where she began teaching ceramic techniques and became Director of The Pottery Workshop, a ceramic education centre established 25 years ago and the largest ceramic centre in the city.
+Irrepressible, creative dynamo Caroline Cheng was born in the UK and moved to Hong Kong in 1991.
+It was there she began teaching ceramic techniques and became Director of The Pottery Workshop, a ceramic education centre established 25 years ago and the largest ceramic centre in the city.

 She recalls trips to museums and galleries as a child with her grandfather, a renowned archaeologist, absorbing the beauty and potential of porcelain.
 Years later she fought property developers to preserve the old kilns of Jingdezhen in China's historic heartland.
 Her extraordinary designs are inspired by the country's many indigenous cultures and the complex personalities she encounters through her work.